Quantum Algorithm for Estimating Betti Numbers Using Cohomology Approach: Quantum Algorithm for Estimating Betti Numbers Using Cohomology

 We remark that we need to find the coexact term $\overrightarrow{\delta \Omega}$, whose entries are the action of $\delta \Omega$ on 1-simplexes.
 As details will be provided in Sec.~\ref{sec: elaboration} (see Lemma \ref{lemma: discreteform} and its generalization, Lemma \ref{lemma: generalcodiffoperator}), we mention here that for $i$-th 1-simplex $\sigma_{1_i}$, we have $ \delta \Omega ( \sigma_{1_i}) = \sum_{j, \sigma_{1_i} \subseteq \sigma_{2_j} } P_{ij} \Omega(\sigma_{2_j})$, where $P_{ij}$ is classically computable.
 Therefore, the vector $\overrightarrow{\delta \Omega}$ can be given as $\overrightarrow{\delta \Omega} = P \cdot \Vec{\Omega}$.
 So we end up having the following:

 As mentioned, in Appendix~\ref{sec: elaboration}, we explicitly show that all matrices $P$, $A$, and $C$ have sparsity $\mathcal{O}(1)$, and are classically entry-computable, meaning that for each row, we know the location of non-zero entries and their corresponding values.
 More specifically, we have the following lemma regarding the structure of $A,P,C$, with the derivation provided in \ref{sec: elaboration}. \begin{lemma}[Appendix \ref{sec: elaboration}] The matrices $A,C, P$ have the following structure, respectively: \begin{itemize} \item The matrix $A$ of Eqn.~\ref{eqn: coexactdeltaomega} has size $|S_2^K| \times |S_2^K|$ with $-6$ on the diagonals.
-For an $i$-th row, the off-diagonal elements of $A$ are 2 and their column indexes are those faces, or 2-simplexes that are adjacent to $\sigma_{2_i}$.
-The Frobenius norm of $A$ is $||A||_F = \sqrt{40}|S_2^K| $. \item The matrix $C$ in Eqn.~\ref{eqn: coexactdeltaomega} has size $|S_2^K|\times |S_1^K|$.
-For a given row $i$-th, the $C$ has 3 non-zero elements (which are 1), and their column positions are those edges, or 1-simplexes that are boundary of $\sigma_{2_i}$.
-The Frobenius norm is $ \sqrt{3}| S_2^K|$. \item The matrix P of Eqn.~\ref{eqn: coexactdeltaomega} has size $|S_1^K| \times |S_2^K|$.
+For an $i$-th row, the off-diagonal elements of $A$ are 2 and their column indexes are those faces, or 2-simplexes that are adjacent to $\sigma_{2_i}$. \item The matrix $C$ in Eqn.~\ref{eqn: coexactdeltaomega} has size $|S_2^K|\times |S_1^K|$.
+For a given row $i$-th, the $C$ has 3 non-zero elements (which are 1), and their column positions are those edges, or 1-simplexes that are boundary of $\sigma_{2_i}$. \item The matrix P of Eqn.~\ref{eqn: coexactdeltaomega} has size $|S_1^K| \times |S_2^K|$.
 For a given row $i$-th, $P$ has 2 non-zero entries element, which are $2$ and $-2$.
-Their column indexes are those 2-simplexes, or triangles that include $\sigma_{1_i}$ as a face/ or a part of the boundary.
-The Frobenius norm $||P||_F$ is $ \sqrt{2} |S_1^K|$. \end{itemize} \end{lemma} Therefore, the matrices $F_1,F_2,G_1,G_2$ described earlier, in Section \ref{sec: datainputmodel}, which encodes the classical description of the simplex, sufficiently provide classical description/knowledge of $A,C,P$.
-By virtue of Lemma \ref{lemma: entrycomputablematrix} (second version), $P/||P||_F, A/||A||_F, C/||C||_F$ can be efficiently block-encoded.
+Their column indexes are those 2-simplexes, or triangles that include $\sigma_{1_i}$ as a face/ or a part of the boundary. \end{itemize} \end{lemma} Therefore, the matrices $F_1,F_2,G_1,G_2$ described earlier, in Section \ref{sec: datainputmodel}, which encodes the classical description of the simplex, sufficiently provide classical description/knowledge of $A,C,P$.
+From here, there are two ways to block-encode them.
+First, by virtue of Lemma \ref{lemma: entrycomputablematrix} (second version), $P/||P||_F, A/||A||_F, C/||C||_F$ can be efficiently block-encoded.
+The Frobenius norm of $A$ is $||A||_F = \sqrt{40}|S_2^K| $.
+The Frobenius norm is $ \sqrt{3}| S_2^K|$.
+The Frobenius norm $||P||_F$ is $ \sqrt{2} |S_1^K|$.
+Then Lemma \ref{lemma: scale} can be used to remove the factor $||P||_F, ||A||_F,||C||_F $ respectively, resulting in the block-encoding of $\frac{P}{\Lambda}, \frac{A}{\Lambda}, \frac{C}{\Lambda}$ where $\Lambda$ is the upper bound of the eigenvalues of $P,A,C$, which is assumed to be some constant.
+In fact, it can be seen from the lemma above that in each row or column of $A,C,P$, there are at most $\mathcal{O}(1)$ elements with values $\mathcal{O}(1)$, and thus by Gershgorin circle theorem, their maximum eigenvalues are $\Lambda = \mathcal{O}(1)$.
+Second, if we are provided with the oracle/black-box access (in a similar manner to sparse-access model in Hamiltonian simulation \cite{berry2007efficient,berry2012black,berry2015hamiltonian, harrow2009quantum}) to entries of $ A,C,P$, then Lemma \ref{lemma: As} can be used to block-encode $\frac{P}{s_p \Lambda}, \frac{A}{s_A\Lambda}, \frac{C}{s_C \Lambda}$ where $s_p,s_A,s_C$ are the sparsity of $P,A,C$.
+Then Lemma \ref{lemma: scale} can be applied to remove these sparsity parameters, resulting in the block-encoding of $ \frac{P}{\Lambda}, \frac{A}{\Lambda}, \frac{C}{\Lambda}$.
+We note that as also pointed out in Lemma \ref{lemma: ACP}, the sparsity of $A,C,P$ are all $\mathcal{O}(1)$.